 At the national level, WEB sponsors webinars and offers publications and other resources to its members.
-Chapters offer networking events for opportunities to meet face-to-face with other benefits professionals and educational events for opportunities to learn more about employee benefit trends, design, compliance and services.
+WEB Chapters offer educational events for opportunities to learn more about employee benefit trends, design, compliance and services and networking events for opportunities to meet face-to-face with other benefits professionals.
+CLICK HERE to learn more about why you should join WEB.

 WEB members represent more than 25 professions and 30 areas of expertise within the pension and benefits industry-including administrators, consultants, attorneys, accountants, investment managers, communications experts and benefits managers.

 The organization was started in Washington, D.C., as an informal group of consultants, government officials and other benefits professionals who gathered monthly to share their professional and personal struggles.
 Representing some of the Washington area’s largest corporations, consulting firms, law firms and government agencies, they looked forward to these meetings not only as a way to catch up on each other’s lives, but also as a chance to receive helpful advice about the professional challenges of the moment.
 Many were frustrated by the fact that traditional pension and welfare organizations did not meet this basic networking need.
 Those organizations were good at conducting educational meetings, but none created an environment where members became close friends and helped each other.

 The monthly gatherings started growing, as did the chorus calling for a new association of women who could network with each other and help members break through the glass ceiling.
 In late 1982, Women in Employee Benefits (WEB) was created — the only organization dedicated exclusively to creating an inviting and friendly place where pension and benefit professionals could come together, share their experiences, help each other and continue lifelong learning through educational seminars.